-NBA 2K14 Tips for Creating your My Player
+"NBA 2K14": Tips for Creating Your My Player

-In this guide I will talk to you guys about ways to create the best My Player possible.
-This will include play styles, set ups, and how to play in order to get drafted and become the best player possible.
+In this guide, I will talk to you guys about ways to create the best My Player possible.
+This will include play styles, setups, and how to play in order to get drafted and become the best player possible.

 Please feel free to comment below and let me know your style for setting up your player, or if you have questions you can also ask there.
-Also I will be posting videos, and more guides over time so if you want to know when those get posted feel free to follow me on Twitter @Johnrr631992.

-What is My Player
+What Is My Player?

-My Player refers to the game mode within NBA 2K14 which you create a player like most sports games.
-You can then go through a campaign mode setting trying to get your player drafted by a NBA team.
+"My Player" refers to the game mode within NBA 2K14 which you create a player like most sports games.
+You can then go through a campaign mode setting, trying to get your player drafted by an NBA team.
 Following getting drafted you will then make coins each game, and use those coins to buy more attributes for your player.

-Creating the Looks of your My Player
+Creating the Looks of Your My Player

-So when you are creating the looks of your my player, feel free to do as you want.
+So when you are creating the looks of your My Player, feel free to do as you want.
 None of this will matter when it comes to playing, or affect the way your player plays.
 I tend to have fun with this, and make the player look as crazy as possible.
 Or you can make the player look like yourself.
-Either way just try to have some fun with this, and the next part is what really matters.
+Either way, just try to have some fun with this, and the next part is what really matters.

-Creating your Player's Attributes
+Creating Your Player's Attributes

-This is the most important part of my entire guide because how you set up your players attributes is going to say how your player performs, and what kind of mess you may be stuck in when trying to start out on your career.
-If you do this section wrong, you may go second round, or not get drafted at all which will make the game less fun, and create a lot more work for you playing in a lower league.
+This is the most important part of my entire guide, because how you set up your player's attributes is going to say how your player performs, and what kind of mess you may be stuck in when trying to start out on your career.
+If you do this section wrong, you may go a second round, or not get drafted at all which will make the game less fun, and create a lot more work for you playing in a lower league.
 So what I suggest below, and the play style I talk about in the next section is going to be very important to expedite your progress into the NBA.

 When you are going to do a point guard make him around the 6' 3" range, and no more than 200 pounds.
 This will guarantee him speed, and quickness, and will give you an edge on that aspect.
 From there the stats are going to be set in a certain way.
-Also I would suggest making your players other attributes similar to your play style.
-Specializing in mid range shots, and then focus each attribute around the player that you choose.
+Also, I would suggest making your player's other attributes similar to your play style.
+Specializing in mid-range shots, and then focus each attribute around the player that you choose.

 How to Play to Guarantee Drafting